Radioiodine treatment for cats

 What Is Involved In The Radioiodine Treatment?

-Pre-treatment consultations: Consultations for assessing cats are available on Mondays at 9:30am and 10:30am.
-If you are unable to bring your cat in at that time, we are also happy for you to bring your cat to SASH on Sunday between 9 am and 4 pm.
+Pre-treatment consultations: Consultations for assessing cats are currently available on Tuesday 10am and 11am.
+If you are unable to bring your cat in at that time, please discuss this with our client services team who will contact the vet and come up with a suitable arrangement.

 We aim to give the safest, lowest, effective dose to each cat.
 Hospitalisation (day 2): Cats are closely monitored in our cat only hospital ward by a dedicated feline nurse and supervised by their veterinarian for any emerging problems that may affect their radioactive iodine treatment.
 Hospitalisation (days 3-7): After treatment, patients are housed in our radioiodine ward and are monitored each day to ensure their radioactive emissions have dropped to a suitable level.
 Due to strict safety regulations, you won’t be permitted to visit your cat for the duration of hospitalisation.